 Fly Fishing Bass at Toledo Bend Reservoir: A Guide

 Toledo Bend Reservoir sits on the Louisiana-Texas border like it owns the place.
 At 185,000 acres, it stands as the South’s largest man-made body of water and a powerhouse fishery.
 This massive lake is a two-time Bassmaster champion for being the best bass fishery in America.
+Take the Challenge and Fly Fishing Bass at Toledo Bend Reservoir.

 Most anglers show up with shiny fiberglass boats packed to the gills with conventional gear.
 You will see decks lined with every baitcasting reel imaginable.
 However, fly fishers are starting to make their mark on this legendary water.